Doctor of Physical Therapy (D.P.T)

 Grand Valley State University's Doctorate of Physical Therapy (D.P.T.) degree is offered through the university's College of Health Professions.
 Physical therapists are valued for their ability to evaluate, diagnose, treat and prevent disorders of human movement in a wide variety of clinical and community settings.
-The GVSU Department of Physical Therapy features 15 full-time and one part-time faculty members.
+The GVSU Department of Physical Therapy features 15 full-time faculty members.
 A doctoral degree is held by 12 of those faculty members and 11 hold advanced clinical practice certifications.
 The Physical Therapy program at Grand Valley State University is well situated along the Medical Mile in Grand Rapids and enjoys an outstanding reputation among its students and in the community.

 Experiential.
 The integrated curriculum allows students to use the skills that they learn in the classroom in a variety of clinical experiences.